Towards Human-Robot Co-Agency

 The construction industry urgently needs to become more productive and sustainable.
 Automation is a common approach to increasing efficiency, but this approach is challenged by the lack of skilled labour in the construction industry.
 This project at the intersection of architectural computing and social science addresses this challenge with a novel, AI-based method of human-robot collaboration that

-• replaces demands for human physical labour with demands for technical skills and
+• replaces demands for human physical labour with demands for technical skills, and

 • engages workers by stimulating creativity and ensuring agency.

-The shift from physical endurance to professional input and intellectual contribution opens up construction to a wider demographic that is otherwise excluded, allowing them to contribute more meaningfully and with higher-value skills.
+The shift from physical endurance to professional input and intellectual contribution opens up construction to a broader demographic that is otherwise excluded, allowing them to contribute more meaningfully and with higher-value skills.
 The project integrates perspectives from feminist technoscience – a transdisciplinary field that offers different ways of thinking about societies, technologies, bodies, power and environments – to develop an HRC method that attracts skilled workers and supports skills and decision-making, while taking into account the uncertainties inherent in construction.
 Specifically, the project uses methods from experimental democracy to ensure a fair and responsible development process for the HRC method, involving a diverse range of potential users.

 Prof. Dr. Cordula Kropp